 We have created a process that allows you to be relieved of your interim occupany fees until final closing.
 This period can be from 6-24 months.
 The new buyer would assume the occupancy costs from date of acceptance of the assignment until closing.
-They would provide a reasonable deposit to secure the transaction.
+The new buyer would provide a reasonable deposit to secure the transaction.
 They would close and pay closing costs including land transfer taxes, and any levies (education, utility connections, etc.) that the builder might be allocating to the unit owners.
 You would get your deposit monies and profit at final closing (not at Occupancy).
 The buyer cannot get a mortgage until final closing to cover the costs to pay you (your deposit + profit) and the balance owed to the builder.
 See "Buying an Assignment" below.

 List and Sell

-Few Realtor's have experience doing assignments.
-For an experienced Realtor® contact me, Dennis Paradis, Sales Representative, RE/MAX Hallmark Realty Ltd., Brokerage, for a successful completion of your condo assignment backed by a reliable and experienced team of professionals.
+Very few Realtor's® have experience doing assignments.
+For an experienced Realtor® contact me, Dennis Paradis, Sales Representative, RE/MAX Hallmark York Group Realty Ltd., Brokerage, for a successful completion of your condo assignment backed by a reliable and experienced team of professionals.

 See my Condo Assignment Marketing Plan

-We highly recommend you stage your unit for sale, especially if you are not planning to occupy it and it will be vacant.
-We have partnered with an experienced stager who can add the rental furniture and extras to sell your unit in days rather than months and you will usually get a higher price.
-Staging costs are lower than you might think and you can get free estimates.
-You will usually cover the cost of staging by the faster sale (less occupancy costs) besides getting better offers.
+At Occupancy, it is highly recommended that you stage your unit for sale, especially if you are not planning to occupy it and it will be vacant.
+We have partnered with experienced stagers who can add the rental furniture and extras to sell your unit in weeks rather than months and you will often get a higher price.
+Staging costs are lower than most people assume.
+You can get free estimates.
+You will usually cover the cost of staging by the faster sale (less occupancy costs) besides getting better and more offers.
 This option only applies if you are into your interim occupancy period.
 Otherwise, there is no access and no showings.
-This requires extra effort on your realtor's part to create effective marketing materials compared to a standard resale.
+These restrictions require extra effort to create effective marketing materials compared to a standard resale.